-- 1. The child is, or has been in the past, in the care of the Local Authority; - 2.
-The child is registered for Pupil Premium defined as those registered for Free School Meals at any point in the previous six years (not including Key Stage 1 statutory Free School Meals). - 3.
-Students who, at the time of admission, have siblings at one of the schools within the Robert Carre Trust. - 4.
+- 1. The child is, or has been in the past, in the care of the Local Authority, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+The child is registered for Pupil Premium defined as those registered for Free School Meals at any point in the previous six years (not including Key Stage 1 statutory Free School Meals).

+- 3. Students who, at the time of admission, have siblings at one of the schools within the Robert Carre Trust. - 4.
 Straight line distance from the home to the Academy, priority will be given to the child living closest to the Academy.

-If two or more children are tied for the last place a lottery will be drawn by an independent person, not employed by the school or working in the Children's Services Directorate at the local authority.
+If it is not possible to distinguish between one or more applicants within the admissions criteria, places will be allocated to those living nearest the school first measured by straight line distance.
+If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place then a lottery will be drawn by an independent person, not employed by the school or working in the Children's Services Directorate at the local authority.